Application for Penn Graduates

 What if I am successful in gaining a Thouron Award but then unsuccessful in receiving an admissions offer at a British University?

-If you are not offered a place on your chosen program in the U.K., then, unfortunately, your Thouron Award will no longer be available to you as it is offered on the condition you gain admissions to one of your stated university programs.
+If you are not offered a place on your chosen programme in the U.K., then, unfortunately, your Thouron Award will no longer be available to you as it is offered on the condition you gain admissions to one of your stated university programmes.

 The Award